JosemyDuarte/quarkus-terraform-lambda-demo/README.md

-## PoC of Quarkus with AWS Lambdas configure through Terraform
+## PoC of Quarkus with AWS Lambdas configured through Terraform

 ### Requirements